 The Coaching staff shall run all practices and games to ASHA, USA Hockey and • DSA rules and regulations.

-The Coaching staff shall collect team equipment at the last game of the season; jerseys and socks, First Aid kits, pucks, goalie gear and any other Association owned supplies other than Kit-A-Kid equipment.
+The Coaching staff shall collect team equipment at the last game of the season; jerseys and socks, First Aid kits, pucks, goalie gear and any other Association owned supplies.

 SECTION 9: DISCIPLINARY COMMITTEE